Log In

 LF Wade International Airport (File photograph)

-Pigs that made an unexpected arrival in Bermuda after they reportedly caused a stink on a plane are being well cared for on the island, the Government has revealed.
+Pigs that made an unexpected arrival in Bermuda after they reportedly caused a stink on a plane left the island last evening, Skyport has confirmed.

-Skyport, the operators of LF Wade International Airport, revealed Saturday that the swine landed early Friday evening along with 259 passengers and crew on KLM flight 685, a Boeing B787-9K from Amsterdam, the Netherlands to Mexico City, Mexico.
+Skyport revealed on Saturday that the swine landed early Friday evening along with 259 passengers and crew on a Boeing B787-9K from Amsterdam to Mexico City.

-It added in a statement: “The animals’ welfare is a priority.
-The Government Veterinarian, Dr Jonathan Nisbett, and animal wardens from the Department of Environment and Natural Resources have been attending to the pigs, ensuring they are well cared for while further arrangements are made.
+The Government added in a statement: “The animals’ welfare is a priority.
+The government veterinarian, Jonathan Nisbett, and animal wardens from the Department of Environment and Natural Resources have been attending to the pigs, ensuring they are well cared for while further arrangements are made.

 “This step would necessitate new animal testing and certification for compliance with international transportation regulations, potentially adding further complexity to their journey.”